karthik/ddd/02-data_documenting.md

 ## The Spaceship

+Robust data is good because it will stand the test of time, and is easy to share.
+However, a time consuming process is costly, but necessary for some project.
+We call this quadrant a spaceship as it is robust - it has to endure extreme temperatures and forces, and it is very expensive.
+A spaceship is a very useful machine that helps advance humanity and provide things like satellites and GPS, so the cost and time is justified.
+This provides a way for us to evaluate the effectiveness of data and sharing and evaluate its worth.

-A robust process is good because it will stand the test of time, and is easy to share.
-However, a time consuming process is costly.
-An important fact to consider when designing a system that is robust and time consuming is the overall reward for reproducibility.
-For example, randomized control trials for a new drug benefit greatly from reproducibility, as the cost and reward are high: a new drug can have positive health benefits, and is also very expensive to repeat, and equally, the drug trial can have dire effects (severe illness or death), and so must have a high standard for reproducibility.
+There is a tradeoff between the time and resources taken to document something so it can be shared and reproduced, and it's overall worth and importance.
+For example, Randomized Control Trials (RCTs) for a new drug benefit greatly from reproducibility, as the cost and reward are high: a new drug can have positive health benefits, and is also very expensive to repeat.
+Equally, the drug trial can have dire effects (severe illness or death), and so must have a high standard for documentation.

 There is an important interaction between the importance of the data, the time spent to document it, and the risk and impact of the data.
 For example, data from RCTs are important and have high risk and high impact.
 So, a lot of time should be spent documenting them.
 Comparatively, a small experiment with low risk and low impact might not have a worthwhile tradeoff for time spent to create a robust system.

-On the other hand, if the experiment involves using existing data and combining it in an interesting way, for example pulling twitter data from different sources at different times.
 This documentation should be kept relatively simple and not overcomplicated, as it is cheap to repeat, and the cost and reward could be low.

 This tradeoff will change over time as the relative costs also change.
 For example, if it becomes technologically cheaper and easier to document data more rigorously in the same time as it takes to do poorly now, then there is no reason why more people cannot do this, even when the benefits are not immediately apparent.

 Two was to think of the spaceship are the "light aeroplane" and the "heavy falcon".

-### Light aeroplane

-Data with an accompanying human readable README file that describes the data and a machine readable format for reading in the data.
+Light aeroplane data come with accompanying human readable README file that describes the data and a machine readable format for reading in the data.
+Heavy Falcon data have complete information to completely reproduce the data, intructions, motivation, manual, and so on, with a format that is transferrable.

-### Heavy Falcon

-Complete information to completely reproduce the data, intructions, motivation, manual, and so on, with a format that is transferrable.

 ## The paper plane